SeanJxie/raytracing-in-python/README.md

 The rest of the project uses the Python Standard Library.

-Install both the packages with
+Install both of the packages with
 ```
 pypy -m pip install Pillow
 pypy -m pip install numpy